Legal document

 - access your personal data;

-- correct inaccurate data;
+- correct inaccurate or incomplete data;

 - request deletion;